 - I would not advise anybody (students or otherwise) to make a habit of leaving his or her credit card balance unsettled, as the exorbitant interest would turn around and hit you hard.
 But just to mitigate such circumstances, it is wise for you to check out the interest rates for your intended student credit card, so that you don’t get ripped off unnecessarily.

 - In addition, it could be a good idea to open that credit card account with the same bank that you hold your checking account.
 This way, you’ll have both your accounts consolidated in the same bank, and that can greatly facilitate the transfer of funds between accounts.

 College life represents a stage in our life when we are filled with both trepidation and anticipation at the same time.
-The next journey is going to be tricky with added responsibility in the pursuit of financial independence and perhaps riches.
+The next journey is going to be tricky with added responsibility in the pursuit of financial independence.

 A student credit card can bring you peace of mind as you progressively build credit for the next transition.

 While the student label in the student credit card seems to suggest the target demographic, there is no reason to restrict to such cards.
 You may just meet the qualifying criteria of other types of cards just as well.

 My last words are: Look around and find the best deals.
 The solution does not necessarily come in the form of student credit cards.